![]() |

 Historic Urban Plans, Inc. Urban cartography from around the world at reasonable prices.

 For more links to US Maps and Atlases, the Perry-Castañeda Library Map Collection of the University of Texas Library and Maps and Atlases, part of a large collection of United States Government Information published by the University Libraries of the University of Colorado at Boulder, and.
-For world-wide links, see Historical Maps on the Web published by the University of Michigan Map Library; and Oden's BookmarksThe Fascinating World of Maps and Mapping, published by Utrecht University.
+For world-wide links, see Historical Maps published by the University of Michigan Map Library; and Oden's Bookmarks—The Fascinating World of Maps and Mapping, published by Utrecht University.

 MAPCO : Map And Plan Collection Online—emphasizes London and the UK.